-We created this list especially for doctors and know that if you follow our advice you'll make huge strides toward dominating your local market!
+We created this list especially for podiatrists and know that if you follow our advice you'll make huge strides toward dominating your local market!

 What Are Directories?